 The elusive muse shows up when we least expect her to, and never when we beseech her to.
 She treads softly upon us in the small hours of the night and colours our dreams.

-Muse in Pocket, Pen in Hand is where four writers seek their stories, their voices, their muse, and let their words and hearts roam freely on the page.
+Muse in Pocket, Pen in Hand is where a group of writers seek their stories, their voices, their muse, and let their words and hearts roam freely on the page.

 Find out more about us below, and follow our Pinterest board to see all of our writing prompts.

 Joyce hails from the tropical island-city of Singapore, where she spends the perennially sunny days writing YA novels and short stories.
 Since graduating with a degree in English from the National University of Singapore, she has won a nationwide novel-writing competition organised by the National Arts Council and published her YA contemporary romance, LAMBS FOR DINNER (Straits Times Press, 2013), and her latest one, LAND OF SAND AND SONG (Penguin Random House SEA, 2021) is the first of an Asian fantasy series.
 She blogs about books, writing, and TV shows at The Writes of Passage in between writing her next novel.
 She can also be found on Facebook, sharing one too many baby videos, and indulging in her obsession with all things pretty on Pinterest and Instagram.
 Her writing has appeared in publications like Cosmopolitan Singapore, The Straits Times (Urban), Yahoo!
 Singapore, and ZCOOP.
 You can read all of her Muses stories here.